aleperf/fylo-data-storage-component/README.md

 </div>

-The Fylo Data Storage Component shows a responsive element, with a menu for managing files and the storage left for an account of the fictional storage company Fylo.
+The Fylo Data Storage Component is a responsive element with a menu for managing files and a section  showing the storage left for an account of the fictional storage company Fylo.

 The component is realized using only HTML, CSS and SASS.